 According to the Insurance Information Institute (III), water damage, including sump pump overflow, accounts for 26% of all residential insurance claims and the average water damage claim is $5,531.
 Just a few inches of water can cause thousands of dollars in damage if not rectified quickly by a professional water damage restoration company.

-Causes of Sump Pump Overflow in Chicago
+Causes of Sump Pump Overflow

 - The number one reason behind sump pump overflow is an electrical outage.
 If it is storming and you lose power, your sump pump also loses power, which can spell disaster.
 You can combat this by having a battery backup system in place.
 This ensures your sump pump works when you need it most.